 Proper use of Erwinaze

 Erwinaze® is sometimes given together with other medicines.
 If you are receiving a combination of medicines, it is important that you receive each one at the proper time.
-If you are taking some of these medicines by the mouth, ask your doctor to help you plan a way to take them at the right times.
+If you are taking some of these medicines by mouth, ask your doctor to help you plan to take them at the right times.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.